 CHIEF MEDICAL OFFICER Roger Rittmaster is board-certified in Internal Medicine and Endocrinology, having trained at the National Institutes of Health.
 In 1985 he joined the Faculty of Dalhousie University (Halifax, Nova Scotia), eventually becoming Professor of Medicine and Associate Professor of Physiology and Biophysics.
 His areas of research interest included disorders of androgen and estrogen action, osteoporosis, and thyroid dysfunction.
 In 1999 he joined GlaxoSmithKline, eventually becoming the Executive Director responsible for the clinical development of dutasteride (Avodart®).
 During that time he was also an Adjunct Professor at Dalhousie University, continuing his basic science research interests in prostate physiology.
 In 2011 he retired from GlaxoSmithKline and has since been working as a consultant for several pharmaceutical companies.
 He currently lives in Camden, Maine.

-DIRECTOR, CLINICAL OPERATIONS A 20 year veteran of global life cycle clinical development and project delivery, including data management, safety, regulatory, clinical trial management, with executive program oversight.
+SENIOR DIRECTOR, OPERATIONAL STRATEGY A 20 year veteran of global life cycle clinical development and project delivery, including data management, safety, regulatory, clinical trial management, with executive program oversight.
 Most notably, Ms. Fowler was responsible for the global delivery of the REDUCE Trial, which assessed the use of Avodart™ (a 5ARI) in reducing the risk of Prostate Cancer in men considered to be at risk for the disease.
 The Avodart prostate cancer program included more than 850 study centers in 42 countries and involved more than 8000 men.
 This work included clinical trial delivery, clinical development planning, Key Opinion Leader relationships, Data Safety Monitoring, scientific advisory committees and publication planning.
 Ms. Fowler’s therapeutic experience spans a broad range of global development in PH1-IV studies in oncology, immunology, endocrinology, genitourinary, respiratory and metabolic indications, as well as in Quality of Life research.